Typography and Font Styles

 Note on Examples Below

-In the examples below, I use classes to demonstrate how to implement font and other properties.
-In the first example, I use the class selector .italic-text.
+Sometimes we may want to change a font characteristic in a specific part of our documents.
+In the examples below, I use classes to demonstrate how to implement font changes.
+In the first example, I use the class selector and call it .italic-text.
 This is implemented in HTML with the class attribute.
-For example, if I want to italicize several words in a paragraph in my HTML, I could use a <span> element with a class attribute of italic-text:
+For example, if I want to italicize several words in a paragraph in my HTML, I could use a <span> element with a class attribute named italic-text:

 <p>This <span class="italic-text">text is italicized</span>.</p>